soramitsu/vue-kakuyaku/packages/core/README.md

 ### Stale if error with `useStaleState()`

 This composable is a tiny and lightweight implementation of [stale-while-revalidate](https://web.dev/stale-while-revalidate/) pattern.
-In short, it is about caching and using successful result while they are revalidating, even with failures.
+In short, it is about caching and using successful result while the state of async task is revalidating, even with failures.

 ```ts
 declare const state: PromiseStateAtomic<string>